 Selecting Contractors

-Hangar construction benefits from contractor experience with aviation facilities.
+Hangar construction benefits enormously from contractor experience with aviation facilities.
 Relevant experience indicators include prior hangar projects at your airport or nearby fields, familiarity with airport security and access procedures, understanding of aviation-specific requirements, and established relationships with door system suppliers and installers.

 Obtain multiple competitive bids, but don’t automatically select the lowest price.
 Evaluate contractor qualifications, proposed timelines, and overall value.
+The cheapest bid sometimes becomes the most expensive project.

 Owner Responsibilities During Construction